A life-long fascination with human behavior

 Sociology and conflict resolution

 As is often the case, my personal quest informed my professional curiosity.
 In line with my fascination, I studied Sociology (BSc), Political Science (MSc) and specialized in Conflict Resolution.
-After studying topics like war, genocide, human cooperation, and reconciliation in Amsterdam, Berlin and Syria, I soon worked for organizations who facilitate peace-talks and inter-cultural dialogue.
+After studying topics like war, genocide, human cooperation, and reconciliation at universities in Amsterdam, Berlin and Syria, I soon worked for organizations who facilitate peace-talks and inter-cultural dialogue.

 I developed three major things:

-Individual social skills effect group health
+Individual and group health

-I saw the quality of people’s lives boosting once they owned their emotional and social skills.
+I saw the quality of people’s lives boosting once they owned their emotional and relational skills.
 And I saw how they subsequently contributed to positive social group behavior (in e.g. families, teams, friends).
 Think: more compassion, creativity, empathy and better conflict resolution in families, friendships and teams.

 There is only one way in which one can endure man’s inhumanity to man and that is to try, in one’s own life, to exemplify man’s humanity to man.